-or sensitivity matrices, and because this makes the problem very poorly scaled, nearly all inverse approaches require additional terms to improve the stability or conditioning of the matrices.
-For diverse reasons, the bulk of the inverse-theoretical work done in the EM community is not overtly statistical in nature, but rather approaches the stability problem using pragmatic Tikhonov-regularization methods.
-This introduces the awkward problem of how to estimate the free parameters in these regularizing operators and make meaningful statements about what these pieces imply about model resolution and uncertainty.
-Regularization, in our view, is an unsatisfactory framework for the problem of integrating other kinds of information, like rock-physics models, or data from seismic acquisition.
+These issues make meaningful 2 or 3 dimensional CSEM inversion a particularly difficult problem.
+The strong absorption induces a large dynamic range in the gradient or sensitivity matrices, and since this makes the problem very poorly scaled, nearly all inverse approaches require additional terms to improve the stability or conditioning of the matrices.
+For diverse reasons, the bulk of the inverse-theoretical work done in the EM community is not explicitly and overtly statistical in nature, but rather approaches the stability problem using pragmatic Tikhonov-regularization methods.
+This in turn introduces the awkward problem of how to estimate and justify the free parameters in these regularizing operators, and make meaningful statements about what these pieces imply about model resolution and uncertainty.
+Regularization is also, in our view, an unsatisfactory framework for the problem of integrating other kinds of information, like rock-physics models, or data from seismic acquisition.

-Most of these conceptual difficulties disappear if a more explicitly statistical approach is taken to the inverse problem.
-Evans and Stark (2002) put the case eloquently: "Describing inverse problems in statistical language permits a unified view of standard inversion techniques, and provides reasonable criteria for choosing among them."
-Sambridge et al. (2006) provide a theoretical framework strongly aligned with ours and offer a useful summary of the Bayesian approach to inverse problems and model selection.
+Most of these conceptual difficulties disappear if a more explicitly statistical approach to the inverse problem is taken.
+An extended survey is Evans and Stark (2002), who put the case eloquently: "Describing inverse problems in statistical language permits a unified view of standard inversion techniques, and provides reasonable criteria for choosing among them."
+Sambridge et al. (2006) provide a theoretical framework strongly aligned with ours, and offer a useful summary of the Bayesian approach to inverse problems and model selection.

-Bayesian frameworks allow inverse problems to be stated as inference problems for the posterior distribution of a suite of model parameters and possible metaparameters, and questions about resolution or uncertainty are answerable directly from this posterior distribution.
-Two recent geophysical examples using empirical-Bayes ideas for metaparameter estimation are Malinverno and Parker (2006) and Mitsuhata (2004).
-Because such statements are conditional on the chosen model, a framework that enables sensible comparison of different models, or families of models - even of varying dimensionality - is very desirable (Hoeting et al., 1999).
-Bayesian approaches also are the most natural way to introduce knowledge from other data sources or professional expertise with its requisite precision and interdependencies, via additional likelihood terms or priors.
+Modern Bayesian frameworks allow inverse problems to be stated as an inference problem for the posterior distribution of a suite of model parameters and possible meta-parameters, and questions about resolution or uncertainty are answerable directly from this posterior distribution.
+Since such statements are conditional on the chosen model, a framework that enables sensible comparison of different models, or families of models - even of varying dimensionality - is very desirable.
+Such an apparatus is very natural in a Bayesian view, and methods like Bayesian Model Selection and Bayesian Model Averaging (Hoeting et al., 1999) have become popular in fields like sociology.
+We are not aware of any very satisfactory approach to model uncertainty in inverse problems that use, for example, solely the language of regularization.
+Bayesian approaches are also the most natural way to introduce knowledge from other data sources or professional expertise, with its requisite precision and inter-dependencies, via additional likelihood terms or priors.
 Multidisciplinary information of this form is germane to earth resources delineation.

-In this paper we show two new Bayesian approaches to the question of resolution and uncertainty for the CSEM problem and introduce the open-source reference code DeliveryCSEM, implementing these ideas for the 1D problem.
-This paper and the code implementation are confined to the isotropic case, though it is now recognized that modest electrical anisotropy is more common than not.
+It is the purpose of this paper to illustrate two Bayesian approaches to the question of resolution and uncertainty for the CSEM problem, and introduce the open-source reference code DeliveryCSEM implementing these ideas for the 1D problem.
+This paper and the code implementation are confined to the isotropic case, though it is now recognised that modest electrical anisotropy is now more common than not.
 The central ideas of this paper will extend readily to the anisotropic case, and the presentation is simplified when we need not carry the tensorial notational baggage along.

-We do not wish to be misconstrued as advocating isotropic 1D inversions for problems that are clearly dominated by 3D effects or other forward-modeling issues.
+We do not wish to be miscontrued as advocating isotropic 1D inversions for problems that are clearly dominated by 3D effects or other forward-modelling issues.
 Nonetheless, for reasonably flat geometries without significant bathymetry issues, the 1D approach is a good first approximation to the 3D earth.
-Much can be learned about the limits of resolution and inversion uncertainties by a successful attack on the 1D problem.
+Much can be learnt about the limits of resolution and inversion uncertainties by a successful attack on the 1D problem.